rbfx/sample-project/README.md

 Checkout and build this project like any other CMake project.

+Make sure that checked out `rbfx` folder is next to the project folder.

 Check out `Scripts/` folder and `.github/workflows/deploy.yml` to see how this sample can be built.

 ## Running the Sample